-Introduction to S Corporations & LLCs – Part 1 – 2017 Law – QAS Self-Study
+Introduction to S Corporations & LLCs – Part 1 – 2017 Law – Self-Study – Videos

 S corporations and Limited Liability Companies (LLC) are common entity choices for small business owners.
 S corporation shareholders and LLC members often benefit from certain tax advantages that are available to them.
 At the same time failure to correctly adhere to tax laws affecting these entity types can result in erroneous tax return filings that can result in significant IRS penalties.